Shaktimaan: Other antagonists

 Kakodar is a sorcerer with the visage of a devil who was imprisoned in a statue nearly five hundred years ago.
 He could only be freed if a good person removes a thread from his neck.
 It is unclear whether he was cursed by an enemy or punished by Tamraj to end up imprisoned.
 In the present day, the mayor of Mumbai, Jai Kumar Janardhan a.k.a.
 JJ (Nawab Shah) was deceived by his personal assistant Mathur (Deepak Bhatia) to break the thread and free him.
 Mayor JJ died in shock at seeing Kakodar's true form.
-As instructed by Madhur, Kakodar possessed JJ's body and decided to spread Andhera (darkness).
+As instructed by Mathur, Kakodar possessed JJ's body and decided to spread Andhera (darkness).

 He was the primary supervillain in the first part of the series as he uses JJ's wealth and power to hatch plots to kill Shaktimaan but always failed.
 Unlike most of the other assailants of Shaktimaan, he is very sharp and analytical.
 He even tries to approach Tarendra, an all-knowing sentient being of light, to know the truth about Shaktimaan.
 He is cunning enough to be able to use mental manipulation to trick Shaktimaan on occasion.
 This put the hero into a dilemma, and self-doubt drained him of his powers temporarily.

 The full extent of his powers is not revealed.
 On an occasion, JJ's girlfriend Zuby realises that JJ is possessed by a demon and tries to reveal him in public.
 He uses hypnosis to drive her mad so that the public will ignore her statements.
 He has a potent and fatal poison inside him that he can spit out of his mouth which affects everyone except Shaktimaan.
 Shaktimaan and Kakodar end things in a fight when Kakodar turns into his real form and Shaktimaan turns him back to a statue.